Working with Dreams

 Read Jasbinder's articles on Dreams:

-A one-day Practical Course - led by Ireland’s leading Jungian Psychologist Jasbinder Garnermann
+A one-day Practical Workshop on Dream-Interpretation - led by Ireland’s leading Jungian Psychologist Jasbinder Garnermann

 There is another even more exciting aspect to dream symbols, that is, that each symbol has an intrinsic energy of it’s own, termed numinosity.
 This is like saying that the psyche is not a closed system.
 When we are caught in a vicious circle of guilt or despair or anxiety we often feel trapped because it seems that only an external change will bring fresh energy.
 However, through our dream-symbols we have access to energy that is outside our complexes and neuroses.
 Because of the inherent pull of the symbol (like a magnet) it first of all draws our libido out of its uroboric self-obsession, frees it and then redirects it towards fresh meaning.
 We experience a re-energizing and transformation on every level of being.